Skip to main content

 • A terrarium functions as a closed ecosystem and will sustain itself as long as you keep the lid on.

-• If your terrarium is fogging once a day, that’s a good sign.
+• Fogging up once a day is a good sign.
 You don’t need to open it – the ecosystem is telling you it doesn’t need additional air.

 • Not fogging?
 Add a ¼ to ½ cup of water, being careful not to over-water, and close again.